MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

 ## Install Azure Data Studio

+> Note
+>
+> If Azure Data Studio is already installed, go to the *Install the PostgreSQL extension* step.

 To install Azure Data Studio for use with Azure Database for PostgreSQL:

 1. In a browser, navigate to [Download and install Azure Data Studio](https://go.microsoft.com/fwlink/?linkid=2282284) and under the Windows platform, select **User installer (recommended)**.
 The executable file is downloaded to your Downloads folder.